Table of Contents

 Articles on GNU Operating System and Free Software may help you understand the importance of using free software on your computers, and gaining control over your information, recording, your data and files.
 Your privacy shall be the most important to you, yet, today so many are trusting their information to third party companies and allowing the secret, proprietary software to run on their computers.
 Even without seeing those people face to face.

-The GNU.Support is the program to build a variety of GNU Operating System as provided by http://www.gnu.org with the minimalistic approach for education in programming and practical business purposes.
+The GNU.Support is website that help promote variety of GNU Operating Systems as provided by https://www.gnu.org with to support and promote education and programming for practical purposes.

 Contact GNU.Support now.
 There is a simple rule at GNU.Support: if we can help you, we do, whenever and wherever necessary, and it's the way we've been doing business since 2002, and the only way we know